Angknpng/SACNet/README.md

 We are excited to announce that our new work **"Alignment-Free RGB-T Salient Object Detection: A Large-scale Dataset and Progressive Correlation Network"** has been accepted to **AAAI 2025**! :link: [GitHub Repository: PCNet](https://github.com/Angknpng/PCNet)

-This is also part of our ongoing **Alignment-Free RGB-T Salient Object Detection (SOD)** series.
+This is also part of our ongoing **Alignment-Free RGB-T Salient Object Detection** series.
 Stay tuned for updates regarding code and resources related to this new work. 🚀

 ## Citing our work